Doug Flutie: New England Patriots (first stint)

 Chicago then traded Flutie to the New England Patriots at the start of the 1987 NFL season, a season which saw the NFL Players Association go on strike, and NFL games subsequently being played by replacement players.
 Flutie crossed the picket lines in order to play for the Patriots, one of many NFL players to rejoin their respective teams, and the strike quickly collapsed.

 On October 2, 1988, after the Patriots began the season with a 1–3 record, Flutie came off the bench to lead a comeback victory over the Indianapolis Colts in Foxborough, scoring the winning touchdown on a 13-yard bootleg at the end of the fourth quarter.
 He then led the team to a 6–3 record, including wins at home over the eventual division winning Cincinnati Bengals and Chicago Bears.
-However, after taking the Patriots to the brink of the playoffs, on December 11 Flutie was benched by head coach Raymond Berry and replaced with Tony Eason, who had not played football in over a year; Berry cited a need for more "explosive" play from the offense, which Flutie pointed out had thrown little to begin with.
+However, on December 11, after taking the Patriots to the brink of the playoffs, Flutie was benched by head coach Raymond Berry and replaced with Tony Eason, who had not played football in over a year; Berry cited a need for more "explosive" play from the offense, which Flutie pointed out had thrown little to begin with.
 New England lost the last game of the year in Denver and were eliminated from the postseason in a tiebreaker.

 Flutie was released by the Patriots after playing the 1989 season in a mainly backup role.
 No other NFL teams showed interest in Flutie and he subsequently signed to play for the Canadian Football League (CFL).
 After his release from the Patriots, they won only nine games over the following three seasons.

 BC Lions

 In 1990, Flutie began his eight-year CFL career.
 That year, he signed with the BC Lions for a two-year contract reportedly worth $350,000 a season.
-At the time he was the highest paid player in the CFL.
+At the time, he was the highest paid player in the CFL.
 Flutie struggled in his first season, which would be his only losing season in the CFL.

 The 1991 season saw Flutie set several CFL single season records: